vippsas/vipps-login-api/vipps-login-api.md

 Steps:

-0. The client has fetched the openid configuration from the [.well-known endpoint](#openid-connect-discovery-endpoint) and cached it.
+0. The client has fetched the OpenID configuration from the [.well-known endpoint](#openid-connect-discovery-endpoint) and cached it.

 1. The user scans the QR code and then confirms the login in the Vipps app.